JTWP-org/Pavlov-Data-Collector-/README.md

 > A Pavlov VR server data collector for building long-term server, player, RCON, connection, security, map, mod, and statistics records from Pavlov server logs.

-you need 2 api keys and 2 webhooks to use this tool

--get a mod.io api key get it free at https://mod.io/me/access#api

--get a proxycheck api key free at https://proxycheck.io/dashboard/

-To get a Discord webhook, open Discord on your desktop, navigate to a specific channel, click Integrations, and select Create Webhook

 ---

 ## Features